New To Virginia

 Meet Virginia's Vehicle Insurance Requirements

 From the moment you register your vehicle to the day the registration period expires, your vehicle must be covered by a liability policy issued by an insurance company licensed to do business in Virginia - even if the vehicle is not working or not being used.
-Virginia law requires the following minimum insurance coverage for all registered vehicles.
+For all registered vehicles, Virginia law requires the minimum insurance coverage set forth in the Code of Virginia § 46.2-472.

 If insurance is not an option, you must pay a $500 uninsured motor vehicle fee (UMV).
 Paying this fee does not provide insurance coverage, but it does allow you to register and operate your vehicle in Virginia for one year.